Limpkin: Taxonomy and systematics

 Although the limpkin is the only extant species in the family today, several fossils of extinct Aramidae are known from across the Americas.
-The earliest known species, Aramus paludigrus, is dated to the middle Miocene, while the oldest supposed members of the family, Aminornis and Loncornis, have been found in early Oligocene deposits in Argentina, although whether these are indeed related is not certain; in fact, Loncornis seems to be a misidentified mammal bone.
-Another Oligocene fossil from Europe, Parvigrus pohli (family Parvigruidae), has been described as a mosaic of the features shared by the limpkins and the cranes.
+The earliest known species, Aramus paludigrus, is dated to the middle Miocene of Colombia.
+An Oligocene fossil from Europe, Parvigrus pohli (family Parvigruidae), has been described as a mosaic of the features shared by the limpkins and the cranes.
 It shares many morphological features with the cranes and limpkins, but also was much smaller than either group, and was more rail-like in its proportions.
 In the paper describing the fossil, Gerald Mayr suggested that it was similar to the stem species of the grues (the cranes and limpkins), and that the limpkins evolved massively long bills as a result of the specialisation to feeding on snails.
 In contrast, the cranes evolved into long-legged forms to walk and probe on open grasslands.